 High expectations can be a dangerous thing, but not this time.
 The meal was epic from the opening starters overlooking a stunning sunset to the perfect Aubrac steak.
 (See above photo.)
 Every course was a revelation and lesson in three star Michelin cookery.

 Even the continental breakfast the following morning blew us away.
 A mix of in-house pastries and jams may sound pedestrian – except when they’re prepared by world-class pastry chefs.
 Also, there’s nothing like eating leftover cheese and charcuterie from the previous night’s extraordinary cheese cart.
-Watch our video for the full story.
+Watch our YouTube video for the full story.

 Hamburger at Le Pied de Mammouth in Strasbourg